 You can sell valid coupons on eBay, but there are a few limitations.
 Please see the guidelines below to learn more about the limits on the sale of coupons.

 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including restrictions of your buying and selling privileges and suspension of your account.

 What are the guidelines?

 Electronic "scanned" coupons: All coupons sold through eBay must be physical coupons printed on paper, not coupons that can be sent electronically to the buyer to be printed.
-Also, to reduce the potential for coupon fraud, we ask sellers not to include unaltered scans of coupons in their listings that could be copied, printed, and redeemed in stores.
+Also, to reduce the potential for coupon fraud, don't include unaltered scans of coupons in their listings that could be copied, printed, and redeemed in stores.

-Note: The sale of scanned or photocopied coupons may violate federal copyright laws, and sellers of unlawful items like these could face prosecution under federal law. eBay doesn't allow the sale of these kinds of coupons.
+Note: The sale of scanned or photocopied coupons may violate federal copyright laws, and sellers of unlawful items like these could face prosecution under federal law.
+We don't allow the sale of these kinds of coupons.

-Coupons for recalled items: Coupons for items that have been recalled by the manufacturer can't be listed on eBay.
+Coupons for recalled items: Coupons for items that have been recalled can't be listed on eBay.

-Recalled coupons: Coupons that have been recalled by the manufacturer can't be listed on eBay.
+Recalled coupons: Coupons that have been recalled can't be listed on eBay.

 Why does eBay have this policy?

 We support the efforts of manufacturers and retailers around the world to reduce fraud in the coupon industry, including coupon counterfeiting and redemption fraud.